 During business as usual, these practices contribute to less errors and greater customer satisfaction.
-However, when the unexpected occurs, good process management can come to the fore as a way of ensuring effective and well-planned responses with the minimum of interruptions to your business.
+However, when the unexpected occurs, the importance of process management can come to the fore as a way of ensuring effective and well-planned responses with the minimum of interruptions to your business.

 This blog post will highlight why facing the unexpected is a process opportunity.